Unidata/science-gateway/vms/idd-archiver/readme.md

 ## THREDDS Data Manager (TDM)

 While not related to IDD archival, the [TDM](https://www.unidata.ucar.edu/software/thredds/current/tds/reference/collections/TDM.html) is an application that works in conjunction with the TDS.
-It creates indexes for GRIB data as a background process, and notifies the TDS running on the `thredds-jetstream` VM via port `8443` when data have been updated or changed.
+It creates indexes for GRIB data as a background process, and notifies the TDS running on the `tds.scigw` VM via port `8443` when data have been updated or changed.
 Because the TDM needs to **write** data, and NFS tuning concerns, in the present configuration, we have the TDM running on the `idd-archiver` VM.

 <a id="h-865C1FF8"></a>